What to do if a loose crown or bridge falls out. -

 Why should you wear a crown or bridge that has come off?

-By wearing a lost dental crown or bridge intermittently you can:
+By wearing a loose dental restoration as much as possible, you can:

-- Restore your appearance back to normal.
-(A great luxury in the case that it's a front tooth's restoration has fallen off).
+- Return your appearance back to normal.
+(A great luxury in the case that it's a front tooth's restoration has fallen out).

 - Help to minimize the tooth's sensitivity to hot or cold foods and beverages or air (like breathing through your mouth).

-How much does it cost to recement a dental crown?
+How much does it cost to permanently recement a loose dental crown?

 These rules and considerations apply to loose dental bridges too.

-Wear your lost crown as much as you safely can.
+c) Wear your crown as much as you safely can.

-You should wear your dislodged crown as much as you feel you can (keep in mind the type of limitations and precautions we describe above).
 Doing so will help to minimize the chances that the crowned tooth (or its neighboring or opposing teeth) will shift position.
-If a significant amount of tooth shifting does take place, your dentist may not be able to recement the crown and instead will have to make you a new one.
+If a significant amount of tooth shifting takes place, your dentist may not be able to recement your restoration and instead will have to make you a new one.